overwolf/overwolf.github.io/docs/api/overwolf-social-discord.md

 > If the user is currently logged into Discord, this will perform the video share.

-|discordShareParams| is of type  errors that can occur:- Disconnected (user isn’t signed in)- MissingFile (trying to share a missing file)- UnsupportedFile (trying to share an unsupported format)

 Parameter             | Type                       | Description                                                           |
 --------------------- | ---------------------------| --------------------------------------------------------------------- |
 discordShareParams    | [DiscordShareParameters](#discordshareparameters-object) Object        | The share parameters       |
 callback  | (Result) => void   | A callback function which will be called with the status of the request |

 Types of errors that can occur:

 * Disconnected (user isn't signed in)
 * MissingFile (trying to share a missing file)
 * UnsupportedFile (trying to share an unsupported format)